Government scrutiny changes the risk profile

 - How to use privacy profiles on shared devices.

-Collaborating with legal experts
+Work with legal early

-Technical people should provide counsel with an evidence packet: logs, scope of data sought, and retention rules.
-That shortens legal review time.
+Technical people should give counsel an evidence packet: logs, the scope of data sought, and retention rules.
+That cuts the time spent going back and forth.